Pintopay/api-doc/CARD_RECHARGE_ALTERNATIVES.md

 ---

 **TRON:**

+ATTENTION : WE SURCHARGE 2.5 USDT FOR EVERY TOP-UP VIA TRON GATEWAY (It is fixed sum, we take in surplus tu all other fees.
+We are working on halving it)

 Each card is now assigned a unique TRON wallet address.

 If a user sends USDT to this address: